Energy Efficiency In Privately Rented Commercial Property

 It should also be noted that if/when a sub-standard property is sold, the new owner/landlord has a temporary exemption of only 6 months (which must be registered on the Exemptions Register) during which to comply with the 2015 Regulations.
 Compliance can be very expensive and this is therefore an important due diligence consideration when purchasing a property.

 Stage 3, 1 April 2023 – Prohibition on Letting All Sub-Standard Commercial Properties with Valid EPCs

-Given the various measures already in place, and the staged implementation of the 2015 Regulations including the 1 April 2018 deadline fast approaching, energy efficiency in privately rented commercial properties is not an issue which will be going away.
-Landlords should ensure they have completed registering exemptions on the Exemptions Register by 1 April 2018 and, whether you are a landlord or tenant, you should:
+Given the various measures already in place, and the staged implementation of the 2015 Regulations (including the 1 April 2023 deadline which is fast approaching), energy efficiency in privately rented commercial properties is not an issue which will be going away.
+In fact, the Government is looking to bring in further changes from April 2025 in their continuing effort to increase the energy efficiency of commercial properties.

 Following an open consultation in 2021, the Government is proposing to introduce a further two-staged change to the MEES regulations: